 Down tools on your next RDO and explore a world of golf in the Yarra Valley.

 RDOs are the perfect time to go a round or two with a set of clubs – you’ll have open fairways and plenty of time to enjoy a leisurely round with your mates.
-Gather the crew, dust off the clubs and get out of town to a local golf course in the Yarra Valley – there’s everything you need, from challenging ‘designer’ courses to state-of-the-art driving ranges, and of course the best selection of 19th holes in all of Victoria.
+Gather the crew, dust off the clubs and take a roadtrip out of town to a local golf course in the Yarra Valley – there’s everything you need, from challenging ‘designer’ courses to state-of-the-art driving ranges, and of course the best selection of 19th holes in all of Victoria.

 Here’s some ideas about how to ‘up the ante’ and share new golf stories on your next RDO – smoko on Monday may just be a celebration of your next hole in one.

 If 18 holes isn’t enough for you, how about a course with 27 holes?
 The Eastern Golf Club in Yering is a Greg Norman designed course that is listed as a Top 100 course by Australian Golf Magazine and is a challenge that will test your mettle.

 If you’re all about making the most of it, make it an early start and play 27 holes at Eastern Golf Course or choose Yering Meadows Golf Club for a different kind of challenge.
 Yering Meadows also boasts a 27-hole course and if you’re looking to supercharge your golf day, who’s to say you can’t go for broke and do a super ‘golf overnighter’ and play both courses over two days!
 That sounds like a golf marathon!